Steps to Earning Substance Abuse Counselor Certification in Arizona

 Substance Abuse Counselor Jobs in Arizona

 The demand for substance abuse counselors in Arizona is expected to remain strong in the coming years, highlighting countless opportunities for those entering or advancing in the field.
-According to the U.S. Department of Labor, jobs for substance abuse counselors in Arizona are expected to grow by 54 percent in the decade leading up to 2030 – the highest increase in the nation for these jobs during this time.
-During this ten-year period, the state should see about 1,170 annual job openings in the field due to a blend of new job creation, retirements, and natural job turnover.
+According to the US Department of Labor, jobs for substance abuse counselors in Arizona are expected to grow by 54 percent in the decade leading up to 2030 – one of the highest rates nationally for this field, as reported by the US Bureau of Labor Statistics.
+During these ten years, the state can expect approximately 1,170 annual job openings in the field, resulting from a combination of new job creation, retirements, and natural job turnover.

 According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA) 2020 National Survey of Substance Abuse Treatment Services, the number of substance abuse treatment facilities in Arizona more than doubled between 2011 and 2020, from 219 to 447.
 In 2020 alone, Arizona’s substance abuse treatment facilities treated nearly 45,000 people.

 According to CDC stats, Pima and Maricopa Counties ranked among the state’s highest for their share of opioid overdose deaths between September 2022 and August 2023.
-In Pima County (Tucson), the rate of opioid overdose deaths was 47.2 deaths per 100,000 people, and in Maricopa County (Phoenix, Mesa, Scottsdale), it was 41.2 deaths per 100,000 people – both of which surpassed the national rate of 32.2 deaths per 100,000 people during this time.
+In Pima County (Tucson), the rate of opioid overdose deaths was 47.2 deaths per 100,000 people.
+In Maricopa County (Phoenix, Mesa, Scottsdale), it was 41.2 deaths per 100,000 people, both of which surpassed the national rate of 32.2 deaths per 100,000 people during this time.

-As expected, job opportunities for Arizona’s substance abuse counselors are plentiful throughout the state.
-The Arizona Health Care Cost Containment System (AHCCCS), Arizona’s Medicaid program, has four 24/7 Access Point locations that provide immediate treatment for individuals, 24 hours a day, seven days a week.
-These community facilities provide medication-assisted treatment, counseling, and referrals:
+Job opportunities for substance abuse counselors are plentiful throughout Arizona.
+The Arizona Health Care Cost Containment System (AHCCCS), Arizona’s Medicaid program, has four 24/7 Access Point Counseling centers that provide immediate treatment for individuals, 24 hours a day, seven days a week.
+These community facilities offer medication-assisted treatment, counseling, and referrals:

 You’ll also find a wealth of other private and nonprofit inpatient and outpatient programs throughout the state.
-For example, Arizona Women’s Recovery Center in Tucson is a nonprofit that offers outpatient substance abuse treatment services for women, while Positive Pathways in Phoenix offers medicated-assisted programs and outpatient rehab programs.
+For example, Arizona Women’s Recovery Center in Tucson is a nonprofit that offers outpatient substance abuse treatment services for women.
+In contrast, Positive Pathways in Phoenix offers medication-assisted programs and outpatient rehab programs.

 Substance Abuse Counselor Salary in Phoenix, Tucson, and Flagstaff, Arizona